dizco/AzureDevOps.InnerSource/README.md

 - There is a lot of boilerplate code for MVC that could be removed
 - Security has been given some consideration, but would require further assessments
 - Concurrent requests are not properly handled, the total star count could be wrong if 2 requests are made in parallel
+- Running an Azure Container App with scale down to 0 replicas means that the first request is quite slow as it needs to boot an instance

 ## Contibuting
 - Star this GitHub repo :star: (ironic, isn't it :wink:)